 As adult learners, nursing students have unique needs and are diverse in their experiential backgrounds.
 We promote self-directed learning, increasing the student’s existing professional knowledge base and facilitating change in professional role perceptions and behavior.

-The B.S. with a major in Nursing program at St. Joseph’s College is accredited by the National League for Nursing Accrediting Commission (NLNAC).
+The B.S. with a major in Nursing Program at St. Joseph's College is accredited by Accreditation Commission for Education in Nursing, Inc. (ACEN).

 The purposes of the program are to: